 2. Deep Features

 External grooves on a turned part cannot exceed 24.1mm in depth, or be narrower than 1.2mm.
 All other slot-like milled features generally read from the same playbook as drilled holes in terms of size, but a good rule of thumb is to keep the depth less than 6x the feature width.
 Also, be sure to leave at least 0.5mm wall thickness on the adjacent material.
 Large flats and other milled surfaces—mill or lathe—depend entirely on the part geometry relative to the available cutter size.
 Deep ribs and grooves can be challenging though, wherever they’re made.
 It is possible to cut heat sink-like features on a turned or milled part, but this depends on the actual part geometry and available tools.
 Again, check your DFM analysis carefully, and don’t be afraid to test our software, or contact an applications engineer instead.

 3. Better Threads

 There’s a great deal of overlap in threading capabilities between Protolabs’ turning and milling centers.
 Generally speaking, Protolabs can thread from #4-40 (M3 x 0.5) up to about 1/2-20 (M10 x 1.25) depending on the type of machine and the feature placement, although some exceptions exist.
 Check out the threading guidelines for precise measurements and details.
-While you’re there, be sure to read the section about the proper way to model threads, and how this relates to internal vs. external and milled vs. turned part features.
 You might also think about using an insert.
 Coil and key inserts provide longer service life than bare threads, especially in soft materials like aluminum or plastic, and are easy for you to install.

 4. Texting Can Be Costly